okuuva/segway-rmp-controller/README.md

     drivers for it.
 I wasn't able to find any for macOS and the Windows drivers were outdated and uncompatible with Windows 8 and newer, so good luck...

+4. Install control script to your control machine, see next section.
 ## Useful links and references:
 * [Lawicel CANUSB documentation][CANUSB]
 * [CANUSB ROS plugin by spiralray containing the original PySerial wrapper][wrapper]